-It is important to keep your private keys safe, because by extension, you keep your digital assets safe as well.
+It is important to keep your private keys safe, because when you do, you keep your digital assets safe as well.
 Follow our suggested practices to assure that your coins are fully protected.

 For a strong, hard-to-break password, length and character types are key.
 To assure that your password is secure, use these guidelines: